 NOTE: In an age of instant content, we offer the following merely as reference.
 The essence of kata cannot be learned through screen time alone.
 In-person training with a qualified instructor is necessary to acquire connection, nuance, and deeper meaning.

-The fukyugata, or “promotional kata,” were developed in 1940 by Shoshin Nagamine of Shorin-ryu (Fukyugata 1) and Chojun Miyagi of Goju-ryu (Fukyugata 2) upon the request of Okinawa Governor Hayakawa.
+The “Fukyugata,” or “promotional kata,” were developed in 1941 by Shoshin Nagamine of Shorin-ryu (Fukyugata 1) and Chojun Miyagi of Goju-ryu (Fukyugata 2) upon the request of the then Okinawa Prefecture Governor, Hajime Hayakawa.
 Their purpose was to make karate accessible to rank beginners, discarding – as much as possible – the classical nuances of various styles.

 Fukyugata 1 – Erik Matsunaga

 The five “Pinan” kata were developed by Anko Itosu (1831-1915) of Gibo Village, Shuri, Okinawa, in the early 1900s.
 It is widely posited that Itosu drew from longer, classical kata in the creation of this series to make them more manageable to schoolchildren.
 A then teacher at the First Prefectural Junior High School, he systematized Shuri-te (a predecessor of today’s Shorin-ryu) into a modern context for greater accessibility to the masses, and was instrumental in karate’s introduction into the Okinawan school system.
 For this, Anko Itosu is largely credited as “The Father of Modern Karate.”

 Pinan 4 – Tetsuo Makishi